nearchos/android-companion/README.md

 * [**PositioningAndMaps**](https://github.com/nearchos/android-companion/tree/master/PositioningAndMaps) provides examples on how to access the device position and how to show a map (from Google Maps)

-* [**Compass**](https://github.com/nearchos/android-companion/tree/master/Compass) provides examples on how to interface with a native sensor such as the magnetometer
+* [**Compass**](https://github.com/nearchos/android-companion/tree/master/Compass) provides examples on how to interface with sensors in general and demonstrates an example which uses the magnetometer sensor to implement a compass

+* [**PowerMonitor**](https://github.com/nearchos/android-companion/tree/master/PowerMonitor) demonstrates the use of `ViewModel` and `Receiver` via a simple app for monitoring the battery